gianmillare/NLP-Sentiment-Analysis-Guide/README.md

-# Natural-Language-Processing-Guide
+# NLP Sentiment Analysis Guide

-A repository of notes and code I learned from a course on Natural Language Processing.
+A repository of lessons I learned from a course on Natural Language Processing, specifically on sentiment analysis.